What is the role of violence in the culture?

 How can something that did not exist come into existence?

 Or: How appeared the flute?
-To understand the emergence of this object singing, we must articulate in affiliation with a known original musical, singing of man articulate the unknown to the known.
+We need to understand how this object began to sing.
+We must do this by referring to a known original musical.
+The singing of man helps articulate the unknown to the known.

-If the function of myth is to make the living world is giving intelligibility and meaning what is not ordered in the cosmos of the mind.
-Make the habitable world by multiplying attempts to think, this is what we are doing to these anthropologists offering their theories of myth.
+If the function of myth is to make the living world, it provides intelligibility and meaning.
+It brings order to what is not ordered in the cosmos of the mind.
+We are making the habitable world.
+We do this by multiplying attempts to think.
+This is what we are doing to these anthropologists offering their theories of myth.

 Since Levi Strauss, we know that the dominant trait of the myth is its multiplicity: